 A minor is not a degree requirement but an "extra" that some students may elect.
 Check the Wellesley College Catalog or each department's Web page to determine which departments offer minors.
 If you are interested in completing a minor, see the Department Chair about courses, requirements, and an advisor.

 You may have one major, a major and a minor, or two majors.
 It is not possible to declare two majors and also a minor, nor is it possible to declare a major and two minors.
 You can, of course, complete the course work for as many majors and minors as you have time for.

 Physical Education Requirement

 Although it does not appear on your transcript, physical education is a degree requirement for all students except Davis Scholars.
 (Transfer students will be given partial credit toward the physical education requirement dependent upon year and semester of admission.
 Usually, students admitted in the sophomore year will be expected to complete four credit points at Wellesley.
 Students admitted in the junior year will usually be considered as having completed this degree requirement.)
-If you are unsure about the status of your Physical Education Requirement, check with the PE Registrar.
+If you are unsure about the status of your Physical Education Requirement, check on Workday.